WojciechMatuszewski/programming-notes/aws-stuff.md

 #### Reservations

 - sometimes there is not enough capacity for on-demand instances to be initialized within given region / AZ.
 This can be annoying whenever you are running ASG.
-Reservations enable you to make sure you can spin new instances whenerver you want (by purchasing reservations).
+Reservations enable you to make sure you can spin new instances whenever you want (by purchasing reservations).

 * **zonal, regional reserved instances**.
 These are **bought up-front**, this is a **long term availability guarantee**

 - **on-demand capacity reservation**.
-This is useful for a **short term availibility guarantee**.
+This is useful for a **short term availability guarantee**.

 * **scheduled reservations**: this is for tasks that are well, scheduled, daily monthly, whatever.
 You sign a contract for 1 year. capacity you can bid and buy, **when capacity is needed they will be taken away from you.
 There are mechanisms which will alert you if that happens!**